splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 * Single log event maximum size: 5 MiB
 * Log event batch maximum size (compressed): 2 MiB

 .. note:: Check the default values, recommendations and limitations for each of the individual components in your Collector's configuration.
-Although limits can be configured, for standard working environments using default values is the best practice.
+Although limits can be configured, use default values for standard working environments.

 Scaling recommendations
 ===========================